Japanese Midget Submarine Warfare in World War II

 Pearl Harbor - 7-Dec-1941

-Five Ko-hyoteki Type A's armed with type 97 torpedoes were launched from five Type C1 mother-submarines as part of the attack on Pearl Harbor.
+During the early morning hours of December 7, 1941 (local time) five Ko-hyoteki Type A submarines armed with Type 97 torpedoes were launched from Type C1 fleet mother-submarines about ten miles off the Pearl Harbor channel opening.
 Their orders were to attack any ships that attempted to leave the harbor.

-One of these five midget submarines, I-18tou (the midget launched from mother-submarine I-18) was depth-charged in Keehi Lagoon outside Pearl Harbor between the harbor entrance and Honolulu, now under the extended runways of Honolulu International Airport (US Navy divers recovered her wreck on 13-June-1960 with both torpedoes still aboard).
+One of the five midget submarines launched against Pearl Harbor, I-18tou, was depth-charged in Keehi Lagoon outside Pearl Harbor between the harbor entrance and Honolulu, now under the extended runways of Honolulu International Airport.
+US Navy divers recovered the wreck in June 1960 with both torpedoes still aboard.
+The torpedoes were neutralized and the rest of the wreck was returned to Japan.

-I-20tou was spotted as it was entering the harbor and was sunk by gunfire from USS Ward (NOAA's Hawaii Undersea Research Laboratory [HURL] located her wreck offshore in August 2002 with both torpedoes still aboard).
+I-20tou was spotted as it was entering the harbor and was sunk by gunfire from USS Ward when still outside the harbor.
+NOAA's Hawaii Undersea Research Laboratory [HURL] located the wreck offshore in August 2002 with both torpedoes still aboard.
+The wreck has not been recovered.

-I-22tou entered Pearl Harbor and fired both torpedoes toward USS Curtiss and USS Monaghan just after the air attack started.
-One torpedo ran aground on Ford Island and the other hit a pier off Pearl City.
-Monaghan rammed and then depth-charged the sub.
-(The wreck was recovered shortly after the attack and later in the war was used as fill during an expansion of the Pearl Harbor Submarine Base.
-The hulk was dug up in the 1960's but reburied almost immediately.
-According to some sources, the remains of her crew remain aboard.)
+I-22tou entered Pearl Harbor and fired both torpedoes in the North Channel, on the opposite side of Ford Island from Battleship Row, just after the air attack started.
+One torpedo was fired toward USS Curtiss and the other toward USS Monaghan but both missed.
+Monaghan rammed and then depth-charged this sub.
+The wreck was recovered shortly after the attack and later was used as fill during an expansion of the Pearl Harbor Submarine Base.
+The hulk was dug up in 1952 but reburied almost immediately.
+The remains of the two crewmen remain aboard.

 Sydney Harbor - 31-May-1942